wiblingen/DASH-UPRAVA/README.md

 ## About `W0CHP-PiStar-Dash`, and Some Warnings

-This is my very highly modified and customized fork of MW0MWZ’s Pi-Star software, and I call it “W0CHP-PiStar-Dash”.
+This is my very highly modified and customized fork  of `MW0MWZ`'s Pi-Star software, and I call it "`W0CHP-PiStar-Dash`" (abbreviated as WPSD).
 There are so many large changes, divergences and new features, it merited my own fork/version.

-In fact, it’s pretty much its own distribution at this point; especially now that the W0CHP-PiStar-Dash disk/OS images are now bullseye-based; and is now its own beast, so-to-speak.
+In fact, it’s pretty much its own distribution at this point; especially now that the `W0CHP-PiStar-Dash` disk/OS images are now bullseye-based; and is now its own beast, so-to-speak.

 ## Warnings, Caveats and FAQs {#caveats}